VeriNum/VeriNum.github.io/README.md

 ## Funding

 VeriNum's various projects are supported in part by
+- Department of Energy grant DE-NA0004264 "Center for AI-enabled Exascale Prediction of Long-time Events in the Multimaterial Shock-assisted Chemical Reactions" to the University of Michigan (Duraisamy and Appel).
 - National Science Foundation grant 2219757 "Formally Verified Numerical Methods", to Princeton University (Appel, Principal Investigator) and grant 2219758 to Cornell University (Bindel)
 - National Science Foundation grant 2219997 "Foundational Approaches for End-to-end Formal Verification of Computational Physics" to the University of Michigan (Jeannin and Duraisamy)
 - U.S. Department of Energy Computational Science Graduate Fellowship (Ariel Kellison)